juewe/java-libpst/README.md

 - message_id + "_" + attachmentFileName

-Ensuring file creation can be done on every system (linuxoid, win...) without overwrite multiple attachments with same name but different cases, filename is uppercase testet and eventually suffixed wit an ordinal number, if there are multiple versions of the same (uppercase) name.
+Ensuring file creation can successfully be done (on every system linuxoid, win...) without overwrite multiple attachments (e.g. with equal names but different cases), therefore filename is uppercase testet and eventually suffixed with an ordinal number, if there are multiple versions of the same (uppercase) name.

   #### example call
     java-libpst path/to/pst all path/to/outputDir